Code health

 repowise health --refactoring-targets # ranked by impact / effort

-repowise health --trend # snapshots + declining / predicted-decline alerts- Coverage ingestion — LCOV, Cobertura, Clover, or normalized JSON light up the test-coverage biomarkers.
+repowise status, and in the generatedCLAUDE.md. - Coverage ingestion.
+LCOV, Cobertura, Clover, or normalized JSON light up the test-coverage markers.

-- Trend tracking — a rolling 50-row snapshot history powers
+- Trend tracking.
+A rolling 50-row snapshot history powers

 Your agent reaches the same data through the